-What is IT Agility?
+What is IT agility?

 In general, agility is a common business term that refers to how fast an organization responds to opportunities.
 It is typically recognized as the time in between an organization becoming aware of a potential business opportunity and acting on it.

 This can mean how effectively it embraces the pressure to change or how successfully it creates a new opportunity.
 Instead of being thought of as another task to complete, IT agility should be viewed as more of an overall mindset, eventually becoming part of the company culture.

-Principles of IT Agility
+Principles of IT agility